izHaman/Telegram-RSS/README.md

 - Injects the `xmlns:media` namespace on the `<rss>` root if RSSHub omitted it.
 - Accurate MIME types for all supported formats (mp4, mkv, mov, webm, mp3, ogg, m4a, jpg, png, gif, webp).

-### 🎬 Bilingual Media Banner
-- For every **video, audio, or GIF** post, a styled HTML banner is injected into `<description>`.
-- Renders in any WebView-based RSS reader (Feeder, Reeder, NetNewsWire, etc.).
-- **Bilingual**: English + Persian (`پخش رسانه | Open Media`).
-- Pure inline CSS — no JavaScript, no external requests, dark-gradient design.
-- Entire banner is tappable — no tiny hit targets.

 ### 🧹 Automatic Media Pruning
 - Files older than **48 hours** that are **not tracked by git** are automatically deleted.